crilillo14/Project3/README.md

 This is my programming portfolio!
-This most likely is going to be a temporary solution for a couple of months, because I really want to incorporate more functionality and make it more dynamic, which I'll probably use a front end library with react to do so.
+This most likely is going to be a temporary solution for a couple of months, because I really want to incorporate more functionality and make it more dynamic, which I'll probably use Nextjs to make